How one of the biggest movies of the 1970s was reduced to an endless series of disposable direct-to-video sequels.

 Ironically, the film, directed by Francis Giacobetti, was even more restrained in terms of eroticism than the first, and the reaction of the French censors seemed a knee-jerk response to having been wrong-footed by the first film rather than to anything in this one.
 The plot differed only slightly, with Kristel this time shagging her way around Hong Kong and Bali, but once again it looked gorgeous, oozed a sense of sophistication and played to packed houses across the world.
 Interestingly, buried amongst the cast was Laura Gemser, who would soon reach fame as the star of the rip-off Black Emanuelle (note the spelling!) series…

 Problems with French censors might have made the film’s producers cautious, but the international success of Emmanuelle 2 meant that the series would continue for at least one more title.
-Goodbye Emmanuelle was made in 1978 and – as the title suggests – was planned as the final part in the saga.
+Goodbye Emmanuelle was made in 1978 and – as the title suggests – was planned as the final part of the saga.
 By this time, audiences could be forgiven for thinking ‘good riddance Emmanuelle’, as the film was the worst of the lot by far, with even the Serge Gainsbourg score failing to lift it.
 Lacking even the exotic production values of the first two films, this tired sequel – made by jobbing hack François Leterrier – often seems to be vying for the title of ‘most sexless sex film ever’, with a bored Kristel going through the motions in a series of limp encounters where mere nudity – let alone passion sex scenes – rarely intruded into events.
 Goodbye Emmanuelle seemed pathetically coy when compared to the increasingly slick hardcore movies coming out of America and the flood of Euro-erotica, including numerous Emmanuelle knock-offs that increasingly outdid their inspiration both sexually and narratively.
 In porn-free Britain, the name would still provoke sniggers of excitement – but everywhere else, she was fast becoming a bit of a bore.
 The copycats didn’t help, of course – whatever loose trademark laws allowed filmmakers across the world to make their own ‘Emmanuelle’ films simply by slightly tweaking the spelling of her name (and some didn’t even bother to do that), for audiences it must have seemed that there was an endless stream of Emmanuelle movies, most of which could hardly match the aspirational feel of the official series.
 By the time Goodbye Emmanuelle played cinemas, even the most enthusiastic fan must have felt overwhelmed, and convincing viewers that this wasn’t just another copy was inevitably hard work.

 Goodbye Emmanuelle was the last time we would see the genuine character for several years, though assorted imitators ensured that the name was kept alive, and Emmanuelle remained a byword in erotica for most people.
 Aware of this, producer Alain Siritzky bought the rights to the character in 1983, and immediately set out to relaunch the series.
 Emmanuelle 4 would be the last of the films to play international cinemas and notably sets out to reinvent the character, replacing Kristel – who by now was trying to put her erotic film days behind her, with limited success – with a new, and notably younger actress.
-The film saw Kristel making a brief (fully clothed) appearance as Emmanuelle, seeking to escape a tired love affair and sexual burn out by opting for the kind of plastic surgery that Hollywood starlets can only dream of: after going under the knife, she re-emerges as an entirely different person, the Scandinavian Mia Nygren.
+The film saw Kristel making a brief (fully clothed) appearance as Emmanuelle, seeking to escape a tired love affair and sexual burnout by opting for the kind of plastic surgery that Hollywood starlets can only dream of: after going under the knife, she re-emerges as an entirely different person, the Scandinavian Mia Nygren.

 Cashing in on the brief 1980s fashion for 3D, the film was shot in this format – a good way of encouraging reluctant audiences in a more prudish age where erotic films could increasingly be enjoyed on VHS in the privacy of your own home back into the cinema perhaps.
 Whether it is down to Siritzky’s demands or hardcore veteran director Francis Leroi’s instincts, here was an Emmanuelle film with some sexual heat.
 French censorship had relaxed since the mid-Seventies, and the film was surprisingly steamy by softcore standards – but it still maintained the high production values audiences had come to expect.
 It suggested – wildly wrongly, as it turned out – that the character was safe under the new regime, and showed that there was still a market for genuinely erotic softcore films in theatres.
 But while a success at the box office, the film didn’t make anywhere near the amount of money that the 1970s movies had – times had changed, and the days of erotic films playing cinemas were coming to an end.
 Interestingly, the film would later turn up on video and pay-TV in France with added hardcore scenes – never featuring the title star, it must be noted – and so set a trend that would continue for the next few films in the series.
 Shown soft elsewhere in the world, the French hardcore versions are curious collector’s items if nothing else.